zoraviel/CSS-and-GitHub-intro/github_basics/README.md

 ## Sign up for GitHub

 So you can play too, you need to get a GitHub account (if you don’t have one yet).
-There should be a “Sign Up” link in the top right corner of this page (if you are not already signed in).
+There should be a “Sign Up” link or button in the top right corner of this page (if you are not already signed in).

 If you already have a GitHub account, use that one.